-Creates the shortest path and least resistance to your materials reducing the odds of a clogged extruders. make sure to print the actual holder vertically or it’s gonna give you the wrong friction and create MORE resistance increasing the odds of a fukd up print.
+Creates the shortest path and least resistance to your materials reducing the odds of a clogged extruders. make sure to print the actual holder vertically or it’s gonna give you the wrong friction and create MORE resistance increasing the odds of a bad print.

-Makes life easier than you think n the tablets not on the floor anymore.
+The matter control touch holder makes life easier than you think and the tablets not on the floor anymore.

 Deck hole cover:

-keeps me from shoveling my smaller prints into the chassis of the printer…Lost it in the underbelly of the printer as soon as I installed it n never saw it again.
+keeps me from shoveling my smaller prints into the chassis of the printer…Lost it in the underbelly of the printer as soon as I installed it and never saw it again.

 It’s printing out fantastic!